You Made it!

 When a conference needs a speaker on leadership in events, they invite you.

-When an investor is looking at entertainment companies, they ask for your take.
+When an investor is looking at entertainment companies, they ask for your take input.

 Iconic means your opinion matters.